 Clinical Practicum for Nursing Education, Nurse Management & Executive Leadership and Clinical Nurse Leader specializations

 Sacred Heart’s School of Nursing incorporates the most current information through comprehensive, innovative courses and state-of-the-art methods in the nursing curriculum.
 All classes are taught by experienced nurses and nurse educators, of whom 80% of hold the highest degrees in their field.
-Sacred Heart is regionally accredited by the New England Association of Schools and Colleges and is ranked among the top 40 colleges in the North region by U.S. News & World Report.
+Sacred Heart is regionally accredited by the New England Commission of Higher Education and is ranked among the top 40 colleges in the North region by U.S. News & World Report.
 In addition, it is ranked Top 10 in the category of Best Colleges for Veterans.

 Advance your career, specialize in a field of study, and do it all with the convenience and flexibility of the online format.
 The classes are asynchronous and you can take breaks as needed.